mozilla/iris_firefox/README.md

 #### Setup

 ```
-cd ~
 git clone https://github.com/mozilla/iris_firefox
-# Run the Mac bootstrap script.
+# Run the Mac bootstrap script
 cd iris
 ./bootstrap/bootstrap.sh
-# Run this command to agree to xcode terms of service.
+# Run this command to agree to xcode terms of service
 sudo xcodebuild -license accept
 ```
- - **Restart** your Mac in order for certain libraries to be recognized.
+ - **Restart** your Mac in order for certain libraries to be recognized
- - In System Preferences, go to Mission Control and change the keyboard shortcut for "Application Windows" to "-", or none.
+ - In System Preferences, go to Mission Control and change the keyboard shortcut for "Application Windows" to "-", or none
- - Launch Iris.
+ - Launch Iris
 ```
-cd ~/iris_firefox
+cd iris_firefox
 pipenv install
 pipenv shell
 iris firefox